ccatalao/polis/README.md

 cd ~/Dev/polis

 # Build the web version using Expo's web builder
+expo build:web

+# Alternative command for building the web version
 npm run build:web

+# Clean and prepare the dist directory for GitHub Pages deployment
 # This command:
-# 1. Builds the web version using Expo's web export
+# 1. Removes the existing dist directory
+# 2. Creates a new dist directory
+# 3. Copies all files from web-build to dist
-# 2. Creates a .nojekyll file to prevent GitHub Pages from using Jekyll
+# 4. Creates a .nojekyll file to prevent GitHub Pages from using Jekyll
 npm run predeploy

 # Examine the contents of the dist directory